 Rating: 4.25 / 5 | Keywords: nonfiction, parenting

-Michelle Icard's book, Eight Setbacks That Can Make a Child a Success, gives practical advice to parents dealing with common challenges kids face.
-It talks about various problems like relationship issues and school performance, offering tools and support for parents.
-The book suggests seeing setbacks as chances for kids to grow and emphasizes creating a supportive space for them to learn and develop from their experiences.
+Michelle Icard's book, Eight Setbacks That Can Make a Child a Success, helps parents dealing with common challenges that come up when raising kids.
+It covers various things like relationship problems and academic performance, and it gives parents tips and support.
+The book says that setbacks are actually opportunities for kids to get better and emphasizes the importance of giving them a safe space to learn and grow from their experiences.

 3. The Gingerbread Witch by Alexandra Overy